OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 ## Debugging

 This sample is configured to support debugging both JavaScript and C# files.
-If you create a new Blazor project, you will need to make the following file updates to support C# debugging.
+New Blazor projects need the following file updates to support C# debugging.

 1. In the **launchSettings.json** file of the web project, make sure all instances of `launchBrowser` are set to `false`.
 1. In the **<projectName>.csproj.user** file of the add-in project, add the `<BlazorAppUrl>` and `<InspectUri>` elements as shown in the following example XML.

 **Note:** The port number in the following XML is 7126.
-You must change the number to the port number specified in the **launchSettings.json** file for your web project.
+You must change it to the port number specified in the **launchSettings.json** file for your web project.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>